DeterminateSystems/fh/README.md

 ### Log into FlakeHub

-`fh` is the standard way to set up your local Nix to use [FlakeHub]:
+`fh` is the standard way to set up your local Nix to use [FlakeHub]'s advanced features like [FlakeHub Cache][cache] and private flakes:

 ```shell
 fh login